Introduction: Why MySQL Optimization Matters

 ORDER BY order_date DESC;

-If you must sort on a computed value, consider creating a generated column and indexing it:
+If sorting on computed values is unavoidable, consider creating a generated column and indexing it:

 ALTER TABLE orders